kepleywl/Markdown-Interpreter/test1.md

 ***test***
 Lorem Ipsum dolorem

-> Dorothy followed her through many
+> Dorothy followed **her** through many
 > of the rooms of the castle
 >> This is a double blockquote
 > This is back to single

-1. First Item
-2. Second Item
-3. Third Item
+1. This is a list
+2. This is also a list
     1. Sublist
-        1. Inside SubList
-        2. Inside Sublist 2
-    2. second sublist
+    2. Sublist2
+3. This is also also a list
-        1. SubSubList fdjsaf
+    1. Another sublist
-        2. Subsublist 2 ya know
-4. Fourth Item
+    2. and another
+5. This is the last